 This is our plea and it should suffice.
 Now, Boris, hand over the damn piece of ancient wood.
 Before big apples get angry!

 Note 1 – The figurehead of Appels was part of the Maertens de Noordhout Collection.
 This collection contained five more wood-carved dragon or animal heads.
-Between 1930-1950 six such heads were found in the upper valley of the River Scheldt.
+Between 1930-1950 six such heads were found in the upper valley of the river Scheldt.
 Besides Appels, two heads were found at Hamme, one at Moerzeke-Mariekerke, one at Wetteren, and one at Zele.
 The head of Moerzeke-Mariekerke is dated ca. AD 350, and of Zele ca. AD 690.
-Concerning the three pieces of Hamme and Wetteren we have till this day no idea how old they are.
+Concerning the three pieces of Hamme and Wetteren, to this day we have no idea how old they are.
 The British Museum aquired the three heads of Appels, Moerzeke-Mariekerke and Zele.
 More recent research dates this head between ca. 390-550.
-The head of Moerzeke-Mariekerke is therefore also interesting in the context of this blog post.
+The head of Moerzeke-Mariekerke is therefore also interesting in the context of this post.
 It is unclear whether it belonged to a ship, a piece of furniture, or you just name it.

 - Bruce-Mitford, R., Ships figure head in the Migration Period and Early Middle Ages (1970)

 - De Graeve, A., Het vergeten deel van de collectie Maertens de Noordhout boven water gehaald.
 Studie naar de vroegmiddeleeuwse rivierdeposities in de Scheldevallei (2010)

 - Dhaeze, W., The Roman North Sea and Channel Coast Defence.
 Germanic Seaborne Raids and the Roman Response (2019)